arrilot/laravel-widgets/README.md

 ```

 > Note2: You may want (but you probably don't) to create your own BaseWidget and inherit from it.
 That's fine.
-The only edge case is merging configs from a parent and a child.
+The only edge case is merging config defaults from a parent and a child.
 In this case do the following:

 1) Do not add `protected $config = [...]` line to a child.